 Introduction of cavin-1 to PC3 cells was found to modify lipid raft proteins, including cytoskeletal proteins to modify adhesion and cytoskeletal remodelling (Inder et al. 2012).
-Additionally, This indicates not only a lipid composition modification but lipid dependant protein compositional change, impacting on cellular processes.
-Therefore this compositional switch can be utilised to determine protein change between the rafts, ultimately identifying functional change.
-An earlier study from our lab had used this mechanism in PC3 cells to determine changes in protein cargo recruitment into tdifferential protein recruitment of 123 proteins to EVs occurred following cavin-1 ectopic expression and flux in lipid raft proteins(Inder et al. 2012).
+Additionally, differential recruitment of 123 proteins to EVs occurred following cavin-1 ectopic expression (Inder et al. 2012).
 In a later study, the microRNA, miR-148a, was found to be strongly underrepresented the EVs upon expression of cavin-1, yet no significant decrease in the cell (Inder et al. 2014).
 In contrast, miR-125a was found to be increased in both the cell and EVs proportionally following ectopic cavin-1 expression (Inder et al. 2014).
 While cavin-1 is mediating this change, it is not present within the EVs, indicating an indirect mechanism through lipid raft changes.
 This suggests that cargo sequestered into the EVs is completed in a selective manner for some miRNAs alike protein, which may be mediated by changes in lipid raft composition from this system.

 Hypothesis: